accident-detection/module_Display/README.md

 The CSVFormat function makes a CSV format (obviously..) string which will be used later to send to the server.
 Separator we're using for now is ';', might change in the future.
 The CSV format string holds information about temperature, humidity and sensor status.

+We have seperated all of our initial setups into seperate functions so when we connect all of our modules that we have easier time debugging.

 Error codes:
 400 - OK
 401 - Collected data is wrong
 402 - Unable to make communication with the sensors (time-out error) 403 - Data pin isn't connected correctly
-404 - Data pin connected to GND or low very low voltage 405 - Data pin connected to high voltage (+3.3V or greater) 410 - Unknown error
+404 - Data pin connected to GND or very low voltage 405 - Data pin connected to high voltage (+3.3V or greater) 410 - Unknown error